andra1286/flower-shop/README.md

-flower shop website using only HTML and CSS
+responsive flower shop website using only HTML and CSS